docelic/amber-introduction/README.md

 ```
 # Define a pipeline
-pipeline :NAME do
+pipeline :name do
   ...
 end

 # Group a set of routes
-routes :NAME, scope = "" do
+routes :name, "path" do
   ...
 end
 ```